20 Fun Things To Do with NYC Kids on Election Day

 14. Staten Island's Snug Harbor goes all in for election day, with a walk-in workshop that invites kids to create campaign stickers.

 Visit I Lift My Lamp Beside the Golden Door by Dorothy Iannone at the Highline.
 Photo by Timothy Shenck

 15. Stroll the High Line and keep an eye peeled for artist Dorothy Iannone's homage to the Statue of Liberty, titled I Lift My Lamp Beside the Golden Door.
 Bring a copy of Emma Lazarus' famous poem with you and talk about what it means to you.

 Commune with the butterflies at the American Museum of Natural History.
 Photo by D. Finnin.

 17. The Butterfly Conservatory at the American Museum of Natural History re-opened in October, and remains one of those do-at-least-once-in-NYC activities.
 If you haven't been, now's your chance!

 19. Your library is open!
-The Manhattan main branch hosts The Lions Lego Zone, and Countee Cullen presents a concert for little ones featuring Ian Hayes.
-Check out what's going on a your local branch, of just check out some books about America and the Democratic process.
+The Manhattan main branch hosts The Lions Lego Zone, and the Countee Cullen branch presents a concert for little ones featuring Ian Hayes.
+Check out what's going on at your local branch, or just check out some books about America and the democratic process.

 20. VOTE!
 You are allowed to bring children under 18 with you into the voting booth in every state in the country.
 And you can even let them cast your ballot for you (after you fill it in).
 What's not allowed?
 Selfies.
 Wait till you're outside to snap a commemorative photo.

-A version of this post was published in 2016; it has since been updated.
-Andy Fenwick contributed additional reporting.
+A version of this post was published in 2016; it has been updated for 2019.
+Drew Kristofik contributed additional reporting.